pylhc/pylhc.github.io/docs/resources/howto/wiki.md

     In the specifier, additional information on the accessibility can be added.
     Links accessable only with a CERN login can be marked like `{target=_blank .cern_login}` or from the CERN network like `{target=_blank .cern_internal}`.

-- quote such as the one just above:
+- a quote such as the one just above:

     ```markdown
     > to markdown, or not to markdown